 9 Financial Tips That Keep My Business Alive

-I’ve been running Intern Queen for 7 years and it hasn’t been an easy experience.
-A few weeks ago, I sat on a panel at a Women and Technology event.
+I’ve been running Intern Queen for 8 years and it hasn’t been an easy experience.
+A while ago, I sat on a panel at a Women and Technology event.
 It was a great conversation but most of the people that sat on the panel with me had investment money.
 As most of you know, I started Intern Queen with $5,000 of personal investment (my savings account at the time).
 When you don’t have investment money, there’s a finite amount of income in your bank account.
 And if that money goes out and you don’t get money back in, you risk running out of business.
 When you don’t have investment, you have to watch that money like a hawk.
 If I were to “look away” for a month or two, I could risk losing everything.
 If I’m not watching the finances, I’m not maintaining a healthy business.
-Over the weekend, I did our business books for the month of May (as I do twice a month).
 With money on the brain, I thought perhaps my tips would be helpful to other entrepreneurs out there who might also be running a tight ship when it comes to the money.

 1. Track Your Expenses and Sales.
 Make sure you are using a system like QuickBooks to track everything that’s incoming and outgoing.
 You don’t need to update QuickBooks every day but come up with a regular system that works for you and your business.
 Decide who is in charge of entering invoices, recording expenses, and making sure everything is categorized correctly in QuickBooks.
 I use QuickBooks Online which costs less than $30.00 a month.